learn-co-curriculum/react-hooks-forms/README.md

 `firstName` is equal to _plus_ **the last key stroke**.
 If you pressed 's', `event.target.value` would equal "Johns".

 Inside both functions is a function to update state.
-Again, both functions are nearly identical, with one difference — `setFirstName()` changes the `firstName`, and `setLastName()` changes the `lastName`.
+The two functions are nearly identical, with just one difference: `setFirstName()` changes the `firstName`, and `setLastName()` changes the `lastName`.
 The full component would look like the following: